r-Techsupport/rTS_Wiki/docs/meta/hidden/moderator.md

 ---
 layout: default
-title: Code of Conduct
+title: Moderator Guidelines
 nav_exclude: true
 has_children: false
 search_exclude: true
-last_modified_date: 2022-06-28
+last_modified_date: 2022-12-09
 parent: Hidden
 redirect_from: /coc
+redirect_from: /docs/meta/hidden/coc.html
 ---

-# Code of Conduct
+# Moderator Guidelines
 This page will give you a run down guidance on what is expect of you when you join the discord server as a **Helper** or **Moderator**.

 First and formally, you will adhere to and respect other members of this group.
 You will adhere and enforce the rules of the Subreddit /r/TechSupport and Discord server.